celo-org/docs/blog/13-12-22-layer-1-and-layer-2/Layer-1-and-layer-2.md

 Sidechains
 Sidechains implement an independent consensus mechanism that is separate from the original chain.
 And they can be appropriately optimized for their speed and scalability.
 Its architecture is primarily maintaining overall security, confirming transaction collections and records, and resolving disputes.
 They are different from the state channels in some integral ways.
-First, sidechain transactions aren’t exclusively private between participants as they are publicly recorded in the ledger.
+First, sidechain transactions aren't exclusively private between participants as they are publicly recorded in the ledger.
 More interestingly, sidechain security breaches do not necessarily impact or affect the mainchain or other sidechains.

-Limitations of Layer 1 and Layer 2 Scaling Solutions Layer 1 provides an active and effective solution for wide-scale protocol improvements.
+#Limitations of Layer 1 and Layer 2 Scaling Solutions
+Layer 1 provides an active and effective solution for wide-scale protocol improvements.
 But, it also comes with limitations like convincing validators before effecting a large-scale hard fork change with scalability being the “problem to solve,” it is no easier with Layer 1.
 While scalability can be easily improved with Layer 2, making it somewhat better than Layer 1.
 However, Layer 2 isn't without its limitations, such as the security of the original blockchain being lost depending on the protocol.
 Lastly, the scalability trilemma coined by Ethereum creator Vitalik Buterin describes another challenge that blockchains face.
 He believes that protocols must balance scalability, security, and decentralization.
 These are somewhat contradictory because by focusing too much on two of the properties, the third will suffer.

-What’s Next after Layer 1 and Layer 2?
+#What's Next after Layer 1 and Layer 2?
 The future of Layer 1 and Layer 2 holds countless possibilities.
-There’s quite the possibility that large chains like Celo and Ethereum continue to dominate due to their massive developer community and numerous user influence.
+There's quite the possibility that large chains like Celo and Ethereum continue to dominate due to their massive developer community and numerous user influence.

-Closing Thoughts
+#Closing Thoughts
 The search for improved scalability is an unending one, and it has taken precedence since the inception of cryptocurrency.
 This search has created a central two-way tackle approach with Layer 1 and 2 solutions.
 Now we've provided you with the distinction that sets them apart and you can at least know what to expect from scalability.

-About the Author​
+About the Author:
 Joshua Obafemi

 A web3 content writer.
 You can connect with me on Linkedin [https://www.linkedin.com/in/joshua-obafemi-ba2014199/].